johndoe31415/x509sak/README.md

                         should be included in the graph.

 optional arguments:
+  -c {certtype,expiration,keytype,sigtype}, --color-scheme {certtype,expiration,keytype,sigtype}
+                        Color scheme to use when coloring the certificates.
+                        Can either color by expiration date, by certificate type (client/server/CA/...), key type (RSA/ECC/etc),
+                        signature type (used hash function) or overall security level.
+Defaults to expiration.
+  --abbreviate-to charcnt
+                        Abbreviate each line to this amount of characters.
+                        Defaults to 30 characters.
+  -l text, --label text
+                        Label that is printed in the certificate nodes.
+Can be given multiple times to specify multiple lines.
+                        Substitutions that are supported are derhash,
+                        filebasename, filename, subject, subject_rfc2253,
+                        valid_not_after.
+Defaults to ['%(filebasename)s
+                        (%(derhash)s)', '%(subject)s', '%(valid_not_after)s'].
   -f {dot,png,ps,pdf}, --format {dot,png,ps,pdf}
                         Specifies the output file format.
 Can be one of dot, png, ps, pdf.
 When unspecified, the file extension out